-Unfixed male cats have a tendency to mark their territory by spraying urine.
-This is done in order to let other cats know that this territory is occupied and to deter them from entering.
+Unfixed male cats tend to mark their territory by spraying urine.
+This is done to let other cats know that this territory is occupied and to deter them from entering.
 This often results in them spraying urine in high-traffic areas of the home, such as doorways and hallways.
 While it is possible to train an unfixed male cat to stop using this marking behavior, it is not always successful and can be quite difficult.

 The behavior is most common in unneutered males but can also occur in females who have not been spayed.
 With more cat pee spread around your home, it’s far more likely that the chemical process described above will have a chance to occur before you have a chance to clean up.

 Tired of your house smelling like you've got a cat?
 It's time to check out the Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray!

 - ADVANCED ENZYMATIC CLEANER - Penetrates the most stubborn smells and stains at the deepest molecular...

 - FOR ANY MESS, ON ANY SURFACE - This pet odor eliminator cleans your carpets, floors, furniture,...